-Form 1096: Know when to use this form for contractor compensation
+Form 1096: How to use the 1096 form for contractor compensation

 4 min read

 Do you operate or own a small business that employs independent contractors throughout the year?
-Do you also file all of your forms using paper?
-If so, there’s a special tax form you’ll want to hear about—Form 1096.
+Do you also use paper filing to file your tax forms?
+If so, you’ll want to hear about Form 1096.

-You can think of IRS Form 1096 as a cover sheet of sorts, used for reporting non-employee compensation to the IRS.
-Read all about the 1096 tax form, including what it is, who files it, and how to file it below…
+You can think of IRS Form 1096 as a cover sheet of sorts.
+It is used for reporting non-employee compensation to the Internal Revenue Service.
+Read all about the 1096 form, including what it is, who files it, and how to file it below…

 What is Form 1096?

-As a small business owner, you are probably well-versed in Form 1099-NEC or 1099-MISC, as these are and were the forms to send independent contractors and vendors who you pay more than $600 per year to.
-So, “what is form 1096?”
+As a small business owner, you are probably well-versed in 1099 forms like Form 1099-NEC or the 1099-MISC form.
+These are and were the forms to send to independent contractors and vendors to whom you pay more than $600 per year.
+So, what is Form 1096, and how is it related to contractor compensation?

-Officially titled, the “Annual Summary and Transmittal of U.S. Information Returns”, Form 1096 is as the name implies—a summary of non-employee compensation.
+Form 1096 is officially titled the “Annual Summary and Transmittal of U.S. Information Returns.”
+It is, as the name implies—a summary of non-employee compensation.

-Form 1096 summarizes information for many different types of informational tax returns that apply to small business owners:
+This document summarizes information for certain informational returns that apply to small business owners:

 - Form 1099 (MISC and NEC)